ENFORCEMENT FLEXIBILITY DUE TO COVID

 c.
 Prior to adding any temporary structure, such as a canopy or shade structure, please check with the Building Division and Fire District.
 Depending upon the size and design, a permit may be required, and there may be requirements that the temporary structure will need to meet.

 a.
-These criteria apply as long as it can be shown that businesses must modify their operations to comply with social distancing requirements imposed by Federal, State, or Local guidelines.
+These criteria apply aslong as it can be shown that businesses must modify their operations to comply with social distancing requirements imposed b Federal, State or Local guidelines.

 b.
-Once Federal, State, and Local social distancing restrictions are lifted, PDS will allow a reasonable amount of time to restore the property to its original condition to comply with all applicable requirements.
+Once these criteria expire, PDS will allow a reasonable amount of time to restore the property to its original condition to comply with all applicable requirements.
 In most circumstances, this timeline will be 2-3 weeks.

 c.
 PDS will revisit these criteria at least once every three months to determine if changes are needed.